adjayanbaeva/address_book/README.md

 # Address Book

-#### A web application that allows a user to store a list of contacts, 02/17/2018
+#### A web application that allows a user to store a list of contacts

 #### By _Ainur Dzhaianbaeva_